We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A basic subscription is free, which gives you access to self-assessments, a mood and sleep journal, and guided journeys (for example, the Braving Anxiety journey is 35 sessions, and includes reading, listening, watching, and setting actionable plans throughout).

 There are also meditations, weekly playlists, and a community where you can have discussions and join chat groups.
 Sanvello has collections, which range from parenting burnout to financial stress.
 I particularly like Aly Raisman’s Supporting Survivors collection, which is for anyone who has experienced trauma of any kind.
-You can also use the Tools feature to create a Hope board (mine is full of photos of my cats and partner), a thought journal to free-write (and to analyze thought traps and reframe), and more.
+You can also use the Tools feature to create a Hope board (mine is full of photos of my cats and boyfriend), a thought journal to free-write (and to analyze thought traps and reframe), and more.

 To upgrade, it costs $8.99 a month for premium access.
 The premium version of the app includes: